aplteam/Plodder/ReadMe.md

 2. Windows Event Log

-   Under Windows Plodder writes to the Windows Event Log when it runs under a Dyalog RunTime instance.
+   Under Windows Plodder writes to the Windows Event Log when it runs under a Dyalog Runtime instance.
 The events "Start", "Pause", "Continue" and "Stop" are logged.

 3. Error trapping